annyx001/Desktop-Pet/README.md

 # Desktop Pet

-An animated cat companion that sits on your screen and reminds you of upcoming Google Calendar meetings
+An animated cat companion that sits on your screen and reminds you of upcoming Google Calendar meetings **Note**
+This app is currently in development and has **not been published** yet.
+Because of this:
+- Only users explicitly added by me can use the Google Calendar integration
+- If you haven't been added as an authorized user, the app will not be able to connect to your Google Calendar

 ![Desktop Friend](src/assets/the-result.png)